Ethiopia Tours & Safari Holidays, Trekking & Popular Destinations

 Trekking and Hiking

-There are also foot paths that were put up so that tourists could join their hiking and trekking and these lead to different tourist attractions that you can add to your n more about list while in Ethiopia.
+There are also foot paths that were put up so that tourists could enjoy their hiking and trekking and these lead to different tourist attractions that you can add to your ‘things to see’ list while in Ethiopia.
 The best time to visit and enjoy trekking and hiking is during the dry season especially after the rains because then the landscape will be filled with lush greenery and the trek routes will be free from mud and floods.
 There will be a tour guide who will take you through the hiking and trekking routes and on this trek you will learn more about Ethiopia and the places where you are trekking from.
 The different places where you can go for trekking include the following:

 Running is another outdoor activity that you can carry out when in Ethiopia.
 As other countries front soccer as their National sport, Ethiopia’s National sport is running and that is why the country has many athletes who have won medals in international competitions.
 Ethiopians are known to be good runners and there is an annual run that is organized every year in Addis Ababa and many people including top athletes in the country take part.
 Before the run you will find many athletes running every morning and evening from the Meskel square and during your visit, you can join them before participating in the annual run that takes place in November.